6.7.11

 JULIE: So you did your ceremony and he vanished?

-JULIE: Yeah, that’s … there are people here that it was like a fairytale to them.
+JULIE: Yeah, there are people here that it was like a fairytale to them

 JULIE: What did you think of Beatrice’s hat?

-TOYAH: You know, I was looking at it this morning and it didn’t bother me at all because everyone in Westminster Abbey had this beautiful kind of English eccentricity about them.
-They all had quite strange hats on and I thought how wonderful that these new young kind of Royal blooded people are slightly eccentric.
-And I thought it was glorious and it didn’t bother me at all.
-I don’t know Fergie - the mum - at all but I know her sister Jane.
+TOYAH: I was looking at it this morning and it didn’t bother me at all because everyone in Westminster Abbey had this beautiful kind of English eccentricity about them.
+They all had quite strange hats on and I thought how wonderful that these new young royal blooded people are slightly eccentric.
+I thought it was glorious and it didn’t bother me at all.
+I don’t know Fergie - the mum - at all but I know her sister Jane

 I’ve actually worked with Olivia Newton-John and for Jane for a hospital in Australia.
-And they are an eccentric family!
-So it didn’t surprise at all and I think hat’s off to Beatrice, excuse the pun!
-Because she dared to show that to the world and I don’t think she deserves the ridicule.
-I actually think she deserves a big pat on the back for being individualistic.
+They are an eccentric family!
+So it didn’t surprise at all and I think hats off to Beatrice, excuse the pun!
+She dared to show that to the world and I don’t think she deserves the ridicule.
+I actually think she deserves a big pat on the back for being individualistic

 JULIA: That’s a good point!
 Did it remind you of any of the hats you’ve worn over the years?